awsdocs/aws-cloudformation-user-guide/doc_source/cfn-api-logging-cloudtrail.md

 }
 ```

-The following sample record shows that Alice called the **UpdateStack** action on the `my-test-stack` stack:
+The following example shows that Alice called the `UpdateStack` action on the `my-test-stack` stack:

 ```
 {